A narwhal seen with its head and giant tusk splashing out of the water with icebergs behind it and other whales in the water

 Activities

 Birdwatching, walking, Zodiac cruising, photography tips, lectures, a polar plunge & all trips ashore are included in the rate.
 Add on kayaking ($1,190 in 2025) to join 20 like-minded paddlers (in small groups of 10 per guide) to fully experience nature at its wildest.
-The optional, added-cost, 90-minute helicopter ride in Ilulissiat requires a minimum of 8 people to operate.
 Please contact AdventureSmith for further details and to reserve space with your booking.

 Room Configuration